amiranagram/localizator/README.md

         /**
          * Short keys.
 This is the default for Laravel.
          * They are stored in PHP files inside folders name by their locale code.
-         * Laravel installation comes with default: auth.php, pagination.php, passwords.php and validation.php
+         * Laravel comes with default: auth.php, pagination.php, passwords.php and validation.php
          */
         'default' => true,

         /**
          * Translations strings as key.
          * They are stored in JSON file for each locale.